django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * For more hints, press '`s`'

-* **Check your learning**: Send a private message to Jacinda / WIlliam or a team member who's finished this step, saying which function has the bug.
+* **Check your learning**: Send a private message to Jacinda / William or a team member who's finished this step, saying which function has the bug.

 Note: